Skip to main content

 Cash basis

-Order payments can be received through a payment processor or through an 'offline' channel, like cash, ACH, or check.
+Payments can be received through a payment processor (online payment) or through an offline channel, like cash, ACH, or check.
+How the payment comes in determines what happens next:

-• If paid through a payment processor → Sales, discounts, shipping income, tips, and taxes hit your P&L on the payment date.
-We’ll automatically match the payment to the order.
+• Online payment → Sales, discounts, shipping income, tips, and taxes hit your P&L on the payment date.
+Finaloop matches the payment to the order automatically.

-• If paid offline or through manual payments (ACH, check, cash), or marked as unpaid in Shopify → The order will show in your Branded Store Orders screen as Unpaid until you link the payment to the order (see section on Order Actions to learn how).
-Alternatively, categorize the deposit in your bank feed as Cash payment received for store orders.
-This ensures your numbers are accurate from an accounting perspective, but will be harder for you to track your real unpaid orders since the specific order won’t be marked as Paid in your Branded Store Orders screen.
+• Offline payment (ACH, check, cash) or marked as unpaid in Shopify → The order shows as Unpaid in your Orders screen until you link the payment to the order (see Order Actions below).
+Alternatively, categorize the deposit in your bank feed as Cash payment received for Shopify orders.
+This keeps your numbers accurate, but won’t mark the specific order as Paid in your Orders screen, making it harder to track real unpaid orders.

 Accrual basis